-Full pages of text can be overwhelming for children, particularly with non-preferred activities.
+Full pages of text can be overwhelming for children (and adults… ahem… me).

-We mommas become overwhelmed when we walk into a messy and cluttered house.
+We mommas become overwhelmed when we walk into a messy and cluttered house, right?

 When there is too much on a page, the likelihood of skipping words or full lines of text increases.
-This can often explain reading comprehension issues.
+This often explains reading comprehension issues.

-Let me emphasize that skipping words or lines of text is not always a willful choice or sign of laziness.
+Let me point out that skipping words or full lines of text is not a willful choice or sign of laziness.
 This is an indication that something else is going on behind the behavior.